chhuang-one/sqxclib/doc/SqType.md

 	};
 ```

-##### 1. Define constant SqType with constant 'unsorted' entries
+##### 1. Define constant SqType with constant 'unsorted' SqEntry pointer array

-use C99 designated initializer to define struct that has 'unsorted' entries.
+use C99 designated initializer to define struct that has 'unsorted' SqEntry pointer array.

 ```c
 	// --- UserEntries is 'unsorted' SqEntry pointer array